Endava/cats/README.md

 `./mvnw package -Dquarkus.package.type=uber-jar`

 You will end up with a `cats-runner.jar` in the `target` folder.
-You can run it wih `java -jar cats-runner.jar ...`.
+You can run it with `java -jar cats-runner.jar ...`.

 You can also build native images using a [GraalVM Java version](https://www.graalvm.org/).